tripal/tripal_analysis_expression/README.md

 ### Heatmap
 This module provides a search and results block to search for and select features to display in a heatmap.

+## Tripal 3 entities and fields

+The following bundles are defined by `Tripal Protocol`

+* Protocol
+* Arraydesign

+The following fields are defined by `Tripal Protocol`, `Tripal Biomaterial`, and `Tripal Analysis Expression`

+* Expression Data
+    - Analysis
+    - Feature

+* Biosample Browser
+    - Analysis

 # Loading Biosamples
 Biosamples may be loaded from a flat file or from a BioSample xml file downloaded from NCBI.
 The steps for loading biosamples are as follows (detailed instructions can be found further below):